OriginProtocol/origin-dollar/README.md

 [husky](https://typicode.github.io/husky/) is a development dependency in the root project folder.
 To install, run `yarn` in the project root folder.

 If the [.husky/pre-commit](.husky/pre-commit) script returns non-zero, the pre-commit hook will fail.
-Currently, the script prevents a commit if there is a ".only" in the test scripts.
-Use `git commit --no-verify` if you have the hook enabled and you'd like to skip pre-commit check.
+Currently, the script runs the contracts linter.
+Use `git commit --no-verify` if you have the hook enabled and you'd like to skip the pre-commit check.